Alabama police sergeant killed, officer injured in shooting outside club

 "What I can tell you is it appears our officers were unable to respond,'' he said.
 “They were taken completely by surprise.”

-Both officers and one suspect were taken to the hospital for treatment.
-A second suspect was arrested.
-It was unclear whether there was another suspect, Smith said.
+Both officers and one suspect were taken to the hospital for treatment, Smith said, and a second suspect was arrested.
+Police said both suspects were about 18 years old and were believed to be from the Birmingham area.

 The second officer, whose identity hasn't been disclosed, remained in critical condition late Sunday afternoon at University of Alabama-Birmingham Hospital, police said.